peter-leonov/webhooks-proxy-tunnel/README.md

     ( cd worker && npm i && npm run deploy )
     ```

-1. (2 min) Then open the `*.worker.dev` from the console output above and follow the instructions there.
+1. (2 min) Then open the `https://webhooks-proxy-tunnel.YOUR_ACCOUND.workers.dev` link from the console output above and follow the instructions there.

 ## About